 GPs are responsible for providing care to their patients, normally in GP premises, or when necessary, in a patient's home.
 That care includes providing appropriate and prompt services to patients when there is evidence to suggest a condition requiring URGENT MEDICAL ATTENTION.
 The GPs provide on-call services which respond to patients' needs in medical emergencies, but do not provide the full range of services available to patients during the normal weekday surgery hours.

-Please note that "out of hours" (from 18:30 until 08:00 during the week, and all day at weekends and bank holidays) services are for URGENT problems which cannot wait until the next open GP services.
+Please note that "out of hours" (from 18:30 until 08:00 in the morning during the weekdays, and all day at weekends and bank holidays) services are for URGENT problems which cannot wait until the next open GP services.
 Please wait until normal hours if possible, when full services are in place.
 Please avoid using A&E departments unless there is a very acute and serious problem.
 Appropriate on-call response to a patient's request for emergency attention during the out of hours period include offering: